Guide To Fishing For Other Freshwater Fish Species

 Also known as pickerel, eastern pickerel, pike, grass pike, jackfish, jack and others.
 Ideal water temperature: 62° to 70°

-World record: 9 pounds, 4 ounces
+world record: 9 pounds, 6 ounces

 A freshwater fish in the pike family easily identified by the "chain-like marking along its sides.
 It can be found in the northwest, northeast and southeast sections of the USA.
 Its primary food source is smaller fish and is known to lie in wait to ambush its prey.
 While it can be eaten it is not considered one of the better sport fishes for table fare.
-The chain pickerel can be caught on fish-imitation lures and live or cut bait.
+Chain pickerel can be caught on fish-imitation lures and live or cut bait.
 Watch the sharp teeth when handling.

 Fishing For Muskie - Muskellunge